Candidate Experience Statistics You Must Know in 2026

 Get talent acquisition best practices, trends, and news delivered directly to your inbox.

-Candidate experience isn’t just a buzzword, it’s a business imperative.
-From the moment a potential hire discovers your company to the day they step into their new role, every interaction matters.
+Every candidate interaction matters, from the moment a potential hire discovers your company to the day they step into their new role.
 Job seekers are becoming increasingly discerning and their perceptions of your recruitment process can significantly impact your ability to attract and engage top talent.

-This article delves into the latest candidate experience statistics, offering valuable insights into the experiences and expectations of today’s job applicants.
+This article delves into the latest candidate experience statistics, offering valuable insights into the experiences and expectations of today’s job seekers.

 1 in 4 of candidates are satisfied with the talent acquisition process

 Only 26% of North American job seekers say they had a great candidate experience.
-And worse: More than one in 10 candidates (13%) had such a terrible candidate experience that they’re less likely to apply again, refer others, have any brand affinity, and make purchases from the company.
-This can have long-term effects on your ability to attract and engage talent—and may impact your ability to survive as a business.
+And worse, 13% of candidates had such a terrible candidate experience that they’re less likely to apply again, refer others, have any brand affinity, and make purchases from the company.
+This can have long-term effects on your ability to attract and engage talent — and may impact your ability to survive as a business.

 65% of candidates don’t receive consistent communication